moiseshorta/MelGAN-VC/README.md

 Use the provided notebook to experiment yourself with MelGAN-VC.

-Condensed Google Colab notebook optimized for Machine Learning and AI for Sound and Music workshop facilitated by Moisés Horta Valenzuela.
+Condensed Google Colab notebook optimized for <br>Machine Learning and AI for Sound and Music workshop facilitated by Moisés Horta Valenzuela.<br>
+Artist's website: <a href="http://moiseshorta.audio">moiseshorta.audio</a><br>

 Requirement: Tensorflow 2.0 or higher.